WebReflection/nonchalance/README.md

   * it's not possible to `new BuiltIn()` or to `new BuiltIn(element)` as that would throw an error, unless not already registered as *customElement builtin extend*
   * it can be used to automate components registration, as shown in this [live demo on CodePen](https://codepen.io/WebReflection/pen/ExeWxLy?editors=0011)

-The only major caveat around this export is that if used with *React* or *Preact* for real standard custom elements the builtin polyfill might be needed for Safari or WebKit, example:
+The only major caveat around this export is that, because it's based on real standard custom elements, the builtin polyfill might be needed for Safari or WebKit, example:

 ```html
 <!-- top most page script for Safari only polyfill -->